Sign up

 gmat score chart 1

 After taking the GMAT exam, you will receive your official GMAT score report.
-This report includes your total GMAT score, as well as your score for each section: quant, verbal, integrated reasoning, and analytical writing.
-The total score ranges from 205 to 805.
+This report includes your total GMAT grades, as well as your score for each section: quant, verbal, integrated reasoning, and analytical writing.
+The total score ranges from 205 – 805.

 Carefully note your total score and individual section scores.
-The total score is primarily composed of your quant and verbal scores, with each section score ranging from 6 to 51.
+The total score is primarily composed of your quant and verbal marks, with each section score ranging from 6 to 51.

 Refer to the updated score chart for January 2024 GMAT exam date , which provides percentile rankings for each score.
 This chart is essential as it reflects the most recent data on how scores are distributed among test-takers.